Voxelum/minecraft-launcher-core-node/README.md

 `import { NBT, ServerInfo, ...so on...} from '@xmcl/minecraft-launcher-core'`

-Or you can import them seperatelyL
+Or you can import them seperately.

 `import { NBT } from '@xmcl/nbt'`